-- Pregnancy warning: This medicine may have harmful effects on the unborn baby.
-Women of childbearing potential should use effective methods of birth control during your cancer treatment.
-Let your doctor know right away if you think you may be pregnant. - Breastfeeding warning: It is not known if this medicine passes into breast milk.
-For this reason, women should not breastfeed during treatment because this medicine could enter the breast milk and cause harm to a breastfeeding baby. - Fertility warning: Fertility studies have not been done with this medicine.
+- Breastfeeding warning: Women should not breastfeed during treatment because this medicine could enter the breast milk and cause harm to a breastfeeding baby. - Fertility warning: In men and women both, this medicine may affect your ability to have children in the future.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.